- On 5 May, 2026

 Check out available camping upgrades on the official accommodation page.

-Who’s performing at Sziget 2025?
+Who’s performing at Sziget 2026?
 Lineup and stages

 When is the full lineup announced?

-So far, many artists have already been confirmed, but more announcements will continue to roll out in the lead-up to the festival.
 You can follow updates directly on the official Sziget Festival program page, where schedules and lineups are published as they’re finalized.

 Who are the confirmed headliners?

-- Justice
+- Skrillex

-- Caribou
+- Faithless

 How many stages are there and what can you expect from each?

-Here are some of the most iconic:
+Here are some of the key areas:

-- Pop-up theater and dance shows
+- Theatre and dance performances

-- Wellness areas with yoga and massages
+- Wellness areas with yoga and relaxation zones

 Where is Sziget Festival held and how do you get there?